-- Be specific: Users must be able to activate your action, specifically.
-Don't be too broad or general, since you want users to trigger your action.
-For example, use "Talk to WeatherApp to check the weather for [city]" instead of "Check the weather for [city]" as an invocation phrase.
-Follow the guidelines for choosing a good invocation name.
+- Be specific: Users must be able to invoke your Action, specifically.
+Don't be too broad or general, since you want users to trigger your Action.
+For example, use "Talk to WeatherApp to check the weather for [city]" instead of "Check the weather for [city]" as an Action phrase.
+Follow the guidelines for providing good action phrases.

 - Respect copyrights and intellectual property: Make sure you have adequate rights to use the content offered by your action.

 - Be honest: Don't mislead or deceive users with false claims.

 - Don't listen to users unprompted: Users need to understand when your Action is waiting for their input.
 Leaving the mic open without prompting the user is a common mistake that is outlined in our policies.
 Make sure your Action notifies the user when it's waiting for a command, to reduce the risk that your Action is rejected.